Create Goal Rulesets

 3. Prerequisites

-• LeadSquared Goals is a paid feature.
+• LeadSquared Goals, Incentives, and Leaderboards are a paid feature.
 To enable it on your LeadSquared account, contact your account manager or support@leadsquared.com.

 • You must enable the audit log feature for your account.
 Please contact your account manager or write to us at support@leadsquared.com to get it enabled for your account.